By D. Brian Smith

 2011 was the first year that both Mr. Photoman, also known as Ben Moment and yours truly were able to cover the Monterey Motorsports Reunion together as the mighty team that is Redline Review.
 For this reason, we pulled out all the stops.
 Ben had his heavy artillery, in terms of photography gear, at his disposal.
 In fact, he loaned me one of his extra camera bodies, since it put my little digital camera obscura to shame.

 During our photo shoot fest, Ben managed to be invited into the Red Bull hospitality area for V.I.P.'s.
-While I was running around photographing the paddock area, Ben was mingling with the beautiful people in the V.I.P. area.
+While I was running around photographing the paddock area, Ben was mingling with the beautiful people at the track.
 A bit later on, while I choked down a box lunch in the press tower, Ben was checking out some of his photos from the morning and eating gourmet food.
 He called my cell phone and went on about how he was treated like Mr. Photoman and suggested that I walk over to where he was and get inside the Red Bull hospitality building.
-When I attempted doing so, security wouldn't let me enter.
+When I attempted doing so, security wouldn't let me inside.
 Of course, Ben found this to be endlessly entertaining and amusing.
 He made me wait several minutes standing outside the gate before he gave the hospitality crew from inside the thumbs up to let me in.
 Surely, he'll never let me forget that little episode of being put in my place.
 I can only hope that the tables are turned in 2012.
 We shall see.

 Until then, enjoy the gallery of photos we've collected and know that the only way you'll see better than this is if you're right along side us at the 2012 Monterey Motorsports Reunion.
 Since you're already fans of Redline Review, you know why RR is the best - It's All About Speed.